AWS-Learning-Club-UP-Mindanao/knowledge_base/docs/Workshops/Cloud Computing/Backbone of AWS/05 - Learning SG with Apache.md

-# Apache Web Server Setup on EC2
+# Apache Web Server Setup on EC2 instace

 ## 1. Install the Apache Web Server
 Apache is an open-source web server that processes HTTP requests and serves web content.
 Run the following command to install Apache: